-There are limitations to the QAQC performed during the drilling campaigns and concerns with respect to the results of the QAQC.
-This is one of the reasons that the data was deemed of sufficient quality for an Inferred Mineral Resource classification only.
+There were limitations to the QAQC performed during the drilling campaigns and concerns with respect to the results of the QAQC.
+This was one of the reasons that, in November 2021, the data was deemed of sufficient quality for an Inferred Mineral Resource classification only.
+A confirmatory exercise was therefore recommended in November 2021 to re-sample and re-assay the available historical core.
+This was undertaken by Caledonia and the methodology and results of the re-sampling exercise are detailed below.